22lavonne/Ghidra-Knowledge-Graph/documentation/use-case.md

 * Does the file implement any known malware techniques like code injection?
 * What percentage of the functions in the binary file are imported (are external)?
 * Are there any instances of memeory leaks within the executable file?
+* How does the program access memory?
+* Do the frequency and type of instructions indicate malicious behavior
+   * Does the frequency of the CALL instructions equal the frequency of RET instructions?
+   * Does the frequency of PUSH instructions equal the frequency of POP functions?

 <!--
 How many datasets is appropriate for my scale of KG?